 The current version of Reeder for iPhone will be free, starting today.
 Version 3.2 (already submitted) will support the following services as alternatives to Google Reader:

 - Feed Wrangler (No support for smart streams yet in Reeder)

 - Standalone/Local RSS without syncing

-- The amount of “spam” from Feedly and Flipboard is obnoxious but I have few other options that work on iOS and OS X. ↩
+- The amount of “spam” from Feedly and Flipboard is obnoxious, but I have a few other options that work on iOS and OS X. ↩

 - Running River on a Windows server instance cost me over almost $11.
 I do not want to pay hundreds of dollars a year for sync services. ↩